adamsilver/fdpb/03-Book-A-Flight.md

 ## 1. Choose origin (and destination)

-First users have to choose an origin and destination (both consist of the same problems and will use the same pattern.)
+First users have to choose an origin and destination (both consist of the same problems and therefore use the same pattern.)
 Without knowing this information, we can't search for flights.
-The question is how are we going present a list of destinations?
+The question is, how are we going to show a list of destinations?

-One aspect of being a thoughtful designer is considering the materials that are offered natively.
+One aspect of being a thoughtful designer is considering the materials that are offered natively by the browser.
 This is because, generally speaking, native controls are familiar and fully accessible.
-It's also far less work to use them than it is to build our own, as we'll see shortly.
+It's also far less work to use them than it is to build our own.
 This is what comes to mind when reading Deiter Rams famous quote ‘Less but better’.

-There are 3 native form controls that could work for choosing a destination.
-We'll explore those now.
+There are 3 native form controls that may work for this.
+Let's explore each in turn.

 ### Select box